MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

     This will be your floor.
 Ensure the Game Object is positioned at the origin (0,0,0).

-3. Position the WebView so it sits in front of the PlaymodeSetup
+3. Position the WebSlate so it sits in front of the PlaymodeSetup
     character:

     ![A picture containing sky Description automatically
     generated](../../../media/webview-developer-guide/image016.png)

-4. Click the play button, and double click to interact with the Web page displayed in the WebView:
+4. Click the play button, and double click to interact with the Web page displayed in the WebSlate:

     ![Graphical user interface, application Description automatically
     generated](../../../media/webview-developer-guide/image017.png)

 **Great job!
-You added a custom WebView to your Unity scene and tested the interaction in Unity Play Mode.**
+You added a custom WebSlate to your Unity scene and tested the interaction in Unity Play Mode.**

 **Now you're ready to upload the Environment to Mesh and share your creation with the world!**

-# WebView in Visual Scripting
+# WebSlate in Visual Scripting

 Visual Scripting offers a \"no-code\" approach to adding behavior to a scene.
-This means that developers can now implement WebView functionality and behavior without the need for traditional programming.
+This means that developers can now implement WebSlate functionality and behavior without the need for traditional programming.
 Instead, a visual interface is provided, enabling users to define and connect various actions and events in a scene.
 This simplifies the process of adding interactivity and behavior, making it accessible to individuals without extensive programming knowledge or experience.

-To enable visual scripting using WebView, you must set up a few things.
+To enable visual scripting using WebSlate, you must set up a few things.

 1. Go to **Edit** \> **Project Settings**.